thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/kendo-saleshub-search-box.md

         </text>)
         .Events(e => e.Open("window.SalesHub.SearchResultWindow_Open")))

-As side from the standard boiler plate declarations for a Kendo widget using the Kendo UI MVC extensions, lets break down what this window declaration does.
+In addition to the standard boilerplate declarations for a Kendo widget using the Kendo UI MVC extensions, let's break down what this window declaration does.

     .Title("Search Results")